-Trying to determine the right channels, budget allocation, messaging, and mix of awareness vs direct response can be a bumpy road to navigate for any business – but this is especially true for the highly competitive education space!
+Trying to determine the right channels, budget allocation, messaging, and mix of awareness vs direct response can be a bumpy road to navigate for any business – but this is especially true for the highly competitive education space.

-Public, private, non- and for-profit schools of all sizes are all actively competing for prospective students’ attention, and the education industry is spending around $2 billion annually in digital advertising to capture it.
+Public, private, non-, and for-profit schools of all sizes are all actively competing for prospective students’ attention, and the education industry is spending around $2 billion annually in digital advertising to capture it.
 Are they effectively connecting with their audiences, or are they focusing on the wrong goals and thus wasting their money on ineffective efforts?

-Prospective students have access to more information and resources than ever before in their decision-making process – a journey that averages 2 years.
+Prospective students have access to more information and resources than ever before in their decision-making process – a journey that averages two years.
 But the average number of schools that end up making a prospective student’s shortlist of schools is just three, and the likelihood of a prospective student enrolling at one of those three schools is above 90%.

-Utilizing First Party Data to Establish Your Audience
+Utilizing First-Party Data to Establish Your Audience

-So, the first step we take for our education clients at Lever Interactive is working with them to ensure their first party data is consistent from campaign reporting systems, into internal databases, AND that any potential offline data that may be occurring after an initial online engagement is feeding back into the same systems.
+So, the first step we take for our education clients at Lever Interactive is working with them to ensure their first-party data is consistent from campaign reporting systems, into internal databases, and that any potential offline data that may be occurring after an initial online engagement is feeding back into the same systems.
 Between technical limitations and often times, cost considerations, this can be a tricky process.
 But there typically is a solution or workaround with some technical understanding of these systems and how they integrate with digital marketing data.

 For example, we can determine if demographic trends vary based on the program or degree.
 Or, if a prospective student reached your school from a generic business degree campaign and you offer five different degrees housed under business.
 Is one of these programs being selected more often than the others?
-If so, is that for an internal reason such as more open classes or are external factors driving this?
+If so, is that for an internal reason such as more open classes, or are external factors driving this?

 Building Successful Cross-Channel Digital Marketing Strategies

-With advancements in audience technology across platforms within digital we can incorporate your prospective student data in two ways.
+With advancements in audience technology across platforms within digital, we can incorporate your prospective student data in two ways.

 Second, we can also utilize what we have learned about your students’ audience persona to build new audience segments utilizing second and third party data across channels to reach new prospective students that match who your student person, but who have not yet engaged with your school.
 This is the tactic that helps ensure your school is there early on for the right prospective students to make it into their shortlist of schools.